 Best For Teaching Kindness

-Mr. Bear only wants to be left alone.
-His rabbit neighbors, however, keep trying to spend time with him.
+Mr. Bear only wants to be left alone, but his rabbit neighbors keep trying to spend time with him.
 Maybe Mr. Bear could learn a thing or two about friendship.

 Best for toddlers, Ciara Flood’s book is aesthetically pleasing and a little longer than the average book for this age range.